ranifarhat/Y1YL-Labs/Session 10, OOP 2 /README.md

 1. Create a new class called `YouthAccount`
 	- Enable the class to **inherit** from the `BankAccount` class that you created in Part 1.

 Most Youth are facing a problem with money management and control, therefore the youth account has **2 limitations**:
-	- You can’t withdraw from your bank balance more than the `withdraw_limit` amount at once (for example: if the `withdraw_limit` is 500 shekels - you can’t withdraw more that 500 shekels at once)
+- You can’t withdraw from your bank balance more than the `withdraw_limit` amount at once (for example: if the `withdraw_limit` is 500 shekels - you can’t withdraw more that 500 shekels at once).
 - You should always keep a `minimum_balance` in your bank account which is predetermined (already assigned) when you create your `YouthAccount` object.

-**In order to implement these limitations add the following method:**
+**In order to implement these limitations add the following method -**
 2. Inside the `YouthAccount` class, add a method called `withdraw` which:
 - Takes an `amount` of money as an input.
 - Checks if this `amount` is less than or equal to the `withdraw_limit`.
 - If the `amount` is **more** than the `withdraw_limit`, print a message to the user.
 For example `“You can't withdraw more than 500 shekels at once”` and keep the account balance the same.
 - If the `amount` is **less** than or **equal** to the `withdraw_limit`:
 	- You need to check what happens if you withdraw this money?
 How much money will be left in your account?
 	- If after withdrawing, your account balance will be **less** than the `minimum_balance`, then don’t withdraw from the account and print a message to the user. for example: `“sorry you can’t withdraw this amount from your bank account since your balance will be less than the [minimum_balance]”`
 	- If after withdrawing, your account balance will be **more** than the `minimum_balance`, then update the balance accordingly and return the new balance.

 3. Add another method called `my_balance` which will print your account balance.
 4. Create an **object** and check if all of your methods work properly.